jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 ```
 **Note**: `-t` is just tagging the build with a name.
 Also there is a period at the very end to indicate the directory in which it will build.
 Take a look at this [simple tutorial](https://deis.com/blog/2015/creating-sharing-first-docker-image/) here.

+## OpenAI Gym
+1. Go to

+## Debugging Trickery
+**Note**: You're almost there!
+This section will cover how to deal with a few errors I've come across: GLFW3, GLEW, libOpenGL.so.0